d3adzo/poetry/README.md

 ![nil is goated](https://img.shields.io/badge/nil-goated-green)
 # Poetry
-This is a Linux kernel module rootkit made for >=5.13.
-It features privilege escalation, module hiding, and reverse shell capabilities.
+This is a Linux kernel module rootkit made for >=5.X.
+It features privilege escalation, module hiding, and RCE/reverse shell capabilities.

 ## Server Setup
 ### Building